ariffdev/Ashlegister/README.md

 ## 💡 Why did I build this?

 Last summer, I participated in a couple of track meets in Kumasi, Ghana, West Africa.
 I noticed that the lineups and results of the races were all documented on paper by hand.
 As a result of this, it was extremely difficult to get the results since there was no centralized place where they were posted.
 After asking one person to the next, I realized that we could make use of a web app that would allow the complete organization and centralization of competitions.
 So I decided to build one.
-This specific project will be used for school <a href src="https://www.ashesi.edu.gh"> Ashesi University </a> but long term the plan is to scale to the national level.
+This specific project will be used for Ashesi University but long term the plan is to scale to the national level.

 ## 🛠️ Local development